 The Usability Testing comes from a Black Box Testing Technique where testing is to be carried out from the user’s point of view.
 It is a technique implemented in user-centered interaction design to evaluate a product or service by testing it with representative users.
 On the Web page, usability is the most important and required condition for survival.

 People will not stay on the page if the website is difficult to use.
-Also, if the content or details of the page are difficult to read or understand, then also people will not stay on the page.
-So Usability testing plays an important role which assesses how easy user interfaces are to use.
+Also, if the content or details of the page are difficult to read or understand, people will not stay on the page.
+So, Usability testing is important in assessing how easy user interfaces are to use.

-Usability testing is categorized into different categories – Accessibility, Identity, Navigation, and Content.
+Usability testing is categorized into Accessibility, Identity, Navigation, and Content.
 You should keep in mind a few points while testing a web application for Usability testing:

 Accessibility: (Add Bullets)